HashtagProDuckTiv/Project/README.md

 _What ideas or code in your project originated somewhere other than the heads of the partners?
 Provide links to any sources that are publicly available._

 ## Google Keep:
-Tahseen uses Google Keep on a daily basis, but sometimes it gets too complex and annoying. keep.google.com
+-Tahseen uses Google Keep on a daily basis, but sometimes it gets too complex and annoying.
+-keep.google.com

 ## Producteev:
-Tahseen used Producteev for three weeks.
+-Tahseen used Producteev for three weeks.
 It was way too complex, slow and annoying.
-This is definitely an improvement on Producteev. www.producteev.com
+This is definitely an improvement on Producteev.
+-www.producteev.com